 Does medical marijuana have the same defense as a prescription drugs in a Drug DUI?

 Medical marijuana is still new in Arizona, legally speaking.

 A new law that makes legal what was previously illegal will inevitably have legal uncertainties.

 Having a recommendation for medical marijuana is a defense to a drug DUI.

-Moreover, there are no defined therapeutic levels of marijuana so it can be argued that any amount, no matter what high is consistent with the medical recommendation.
+Moreover, there are no defined therapeutic levels of marijuana, so it can be argued that any amount (no matter how high) is consistent with the medical recommendation.

 The significant negative in marijuana cases, especially courts outside of Maricopa County and Pima County, is the negative public reaction that still persist around the drug.

 Marijuana has a negative connotation, and there are some jurors who refuse to accept its medical use.